 The street that stretches from the torii gate is called Nakamise-dōri (仲見世通り), which is the approach to Enoshima Shrine.
 Souvenir shops and restaurants lined the sides of Nakamise-dōri, making it one of the most lively spots on Enoshima.

-Note that most of the shops are only open from 10 am to 11 am, so if you arrive earlier than that but want to check out the shops, remember to come back before late afternoon, which is usually when the shops will start closing.
+Note that most shops are only open between 10 am and 11 am, so if you arrive earlier than that but want to check out the shops, remember to come back before late afternoon, which is usually when the shops will start closing.

 Enoshima, a Cat Island